akvelon/flutter-code-editor/README.md

 ### Named Sections

-Folding all blocks except the specific named sections is useful to create *code snippets* that help a user focus on the specific sections.
+The editor supports folding all blocks except specific named sections.
-The benefit of folding all blocks except some named sections is that all source code is still there, can be expanded and copied by the user.
+This helps the user focus on those sections while all source code is still there, can be expanded and copied by the user.

-To fold all blocks, except blocks overlapping with given named sections:
+To fold all blocks except those overlapping with the given named sections:

 ```dart
 controller.foldOutsideSections(['section1']);
 ```

-This way your users can be focused on the most important lines of a snippet.

 ### Folding Specific Blocks